Hossain Uddin Shekhar

 Hossain Uddin Shekhar is a Bangladeshi biochemist known for his work in areas such as thalassemia carrier detection, cancer biomarker detection, and oxidative stress.
-He is a professor in the department of Biochemistry and Molecular Biology at the University of Dhaka, and currently serving as the Vice Chancellor of Gopalganj Science and Technology University (GSTU).
+He is a professor in the department of Biochemistry and Molecular Biology at the University of Dhaka, and currently serving as the Founding Vice Chancellor of Shariatpur Agriculture University (SHAU).
+He served as the Vice Chancellor of Gopalganj Science and Technology University (GSTU) prior to his appointment as the Vice Chancellor of Shariatpur Agricultural University.

 Education

 Hossain earned his bachelor's and master's degrees in biochemistry from the University of Dhaka.
 He earned his PhD in 2003 from Tokyo Metropolitan University and completed his post-doctoral work in 2010 at United Nations University.

 Career

 Hossain joined the department of biochemistry in Dhaka University as a lecturer in 1992.
 He became an assistant professor in 1995, an associate professor in 2004, and a professor in 2007.

 Hossain has numerous publications in Q1 journals.
 He is also a member of the editorial boards of PLOS One, Frontiers in Molecular Biosciences, BioMed Research International, and Springer Nature.

 In 2004, he jointly published a paper on gene-deficient yeast with Nobel Laureate Yoshinori Ohsumi.

 Under his leadership, the Consumers Association of Bangladesh (CAB) conducted a two-year research project on the institutionalization of healthy street food.

 Presently, Hossain is the president of VOCTA (Voluntary Consumers Training and Awareness Society) and the general secretary of BSBMB (Bangladesh Society for Biochemistry and Molecular Biology).
 He is also serving as the chief editor of Bioresearch Communications (BRC), and as an editorial board member of DUJBS (Dhaka University Journal of Biological Sciences).